 - In a food processor, pulse the bread until coarsely ground.

-- Add the cheese, garlic, parsley, oregano, and pinch of salt and pepper.
+- Add the cheese, garlic, parsley, oregano, salt, and pepper.
 Pulse again until crumbs are finely ground.
 Set aside.

-- Wipe the mushrooms clean and remove the stems.
+- Wipe the mushrooms clean and remove the stems (don't discard the stems).
 Pick out the 12 best and largest caps, and set them aside.

 - Finely chop the remaining 4 mushroom caps and all of the stems (you can use your food processor for this).
 Set aside.

-- In a large pan, heat ¼ cup of the oil over medium-high heat.
+- In a large pan, heat 2 tbsp of the oil over medium-high heat.

 - When the oil is hot, add the sausage and cook for 4 to 5 minutes, or until browned.
 Break the sausage apart with a wooden spoon as it cooks.

-- Add the green peppers, garlic and chopped mushroom and raise the heat to high and cook, stirring occasionally, for about 10 minutes, or until it is starting to brown and most of the liquid from the mushrooms has evaporated.
+- Add the green peppers, garlic, and chopped mushrooms and raise the heat to high and cook, stirring occasionally, for about 10 minutes, or until it is starting to brown and most of the liquid from the mushrooms has evaporated.